 Kite buggy on Fanø Island

-Kite buggy on Fanø Island – internationally famed for being one of the top spots for beach cruising in the world.
-If there was one spot that grabs outdoor adrenaline junkies and wraps them up in picturesque beauty, perfect seas, white sands and ideal conditions, then it's this place.
+Fanø Island is internationally famed for being one of the world’s top spots for beach cruising.
+If there was one spot that grabs outdoor adrenaline junkies and wraps them up in picturesque beauty, perfect seas, white sands and ideal conditions, then it’s this place.

 Fanø is a small island located off the west coast of Denmark, and is described as an adults playground for outdoor sports, from kite-boarding to buggies, SUP and surf.
 But fear not, there’s enough space for everyone to glide.
 The Danes have set up this spot safely, so each sport has a designated area to play in without causing too much chaos.